lzmoosheig/DAI-HTTP-INFRA/README.md

 docker run -d -p 8000:8000 -p *port*:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest -p 9000:9000
 ```

 This will launch a docker container for the GUI which can be accessed on https://localhost:*port*.
+You absolutely need to use HTTPS.

 In case you need to shutdown this container, you can run the following commands to stop and delete it :
 ```